huangderek02/MarketStructure/items/report.md

 - Contributed to UI design implementation of adding a report listing button to use with Observer Design Pattern
 -
 **Miscellaneous contributions**<br>
-- Final code clean-up to remove redundant code
-- Add missing @author annotations to classes
+- Final code clean-up to remove redundant code and add missing @author annotations to classes

 *you should ALSO provide links to the specified classes and/or functions*